Robert-van-Engelen/Forth500/manual.md

     foo ? ↲
     3 OK[0]

-In fact, this is exactly how a `VARIABLE` is defined in Forth:
+In fact, this is exactly how the `VARIABLE` word is defined in Forth:

     : VARIABLE CREATE 0 , ; ↲